The 2015 Awardees

 David Walsh, a retired publishing executive and dedicated benefactor to the Georgetown University Library, received the John Carroll Award in ceremonies held at the Paramount Studios in Los Angeles, CA, on April 18, 2015.

 Walsh received his bachelor's degree from Georgetown in 1958.
-Following military service and an MBA from Pennsylvania, he began a 43 year career in publishing, serving as senior vice president at Scholastic, Inc.
+Following military service and an MBA from Pennsylvania, he began a 43 year career in publishing, serving as managing director of Time-Life Books and senior vice president at Scholastic, Inc. He served on board of the Georgetown University Lauinger Library Board of Directors for over four decades, and was its chairman from 1999 through 2005.